R. Muthuraman: Death

 In October 1981, Muthuraman arrived at Ooty to attend the shooting for Ayiram Muthangal.
 When he was jogging as part of a routine exercise, he collapsed on the road and became unconscious.
 Actor Sivakumar who had stayed in the same place, was told that Muthuraman was lying unconscious on the street thereafter Muthuraman was rushed to the hospital by actor Sivakumar.
-But the doctor declared Muthuraman dead on arrival.
+The doctor declared Muthuraman dead on arrival.
 He was 52 years old at the time of his death.